zkutasi/homelab/backups/README.md

   - [Docker image for Borgmatic clients](https://github.com/borgmatic-collective/docker-borgmatic)
   - [Docker image & Helm Chart for the Backup Server](https://github.com/AnotherStranger/docker-borg-backup/)

 A Borg Repository Server acts as storage of backups and multiple clients can write into this, into different folders per Host.
 Clients can initialize themselves to write remotely via SSH into the Repository Server into their own folders.
-How to setup all of this is instructed [here](https://borgbackup.readthedocs.io/en/1.4-maint/deployment/central-backup-server.html).
+How to setup all of this is instructed [in this blogpost](https://borgbackup.readthedocs.io/en/1.4-maint/deployment/central-backup-server.html).

 The Borgwarehouse GUI has to be deployed next to the Repository Server (or even it could act as a repository Server?), so it is not an option for Cloud Storage.
 But if clients would set up themselves to back up both into Cloud and into a local Borg Repo, then things would be simpler a bit, though would require local storage too to store the backups.